Apart from being the nation’s capital and the site of American government buildings, Washington DC is one of the most

 Explore the history and diversity of African-American culture and learn more about how it shaped this nation through more than 36,000 artifacts and interactive exhibits about slavery, arts, athletics, the Civil Rights Movement, and much more.

 The museum’s rich collection also includes a display of many unique treasures, such as Nat Turner’s bible, a plantation cabin from South Carolina, Harriet Tubman’s hymnal, Michael Jackson’s fedora, a Guard tower from Angola Prison, and many other highlights.

 The Washington DC museum is also home to spectacular marvels of world-renowned artists such as Elizabeth Catlett, Henry O. Tanner, Charles Alston, Romare Bearden, and others.

 6. Visit the Washington DC Christmas Markets (& Year-Round Markets)

 Downtown DC Holiday Market

-From November 19 through December 23, the 17th Annual Downtown DC Holiday Market is going to be a magical marketplace where you can find the perfect holiday gifts for your loved ones.
+The Annual Downtown DC Holiday Market is a magical marketplace where you can find the perfect holiday gifts for your loved ones.

 This year, the outdoor shopping village will feature more than 70 exhibitors, ranging from unique artworks, landscape photography, and festive decor to clothes, jewelry, and specialty items offered by local vendors.